 A large number of contests, of various sorts, took place in the dojo, most with weapons of wood.
 These were surrogates for several weapons, in particular the short sword, or companion sword, and the long sword.
 Some glaives without blades were used.
 An interesting variation on these surrogate weapons was supple poles, long, light, peeled, whiplike branches which might flash about, scarcely visible.
 These, I gathered, were less surrogate weapons than training devices, to quicken reflexes, and enhance skills.
 Occasionally steel was used, but, again, of course, the strokes were held up short.
 Sometimes one surrogate weapon was put against a different surrogate weapon.
 Sometimes an unarmed individual was to engage an individual armed, say, with a sheathed dagger.
-Understandably, a reasonable amount of care was taken in the dojo to reduce injury and, certainly, to prevent death, the holding of strokes, and such but nonetheless bloodshed was not infrequent and broken limbs wrists and arms and such, our, nonconcess, obousing was not innequent, and oroken intos, wrists, and arms, were not unknown.
+Understandably, a reasonable amount of care was taken in the dojo to reduce injury and, certainly, to prevent death, the holding of strokes, and such, but, nonetheless, bloodshed was not infrequent, and broken limbs, wrists, and arms, were not unknown.
 These injuries seemed to be accepted with equanimity, save where it was suspected that intent was involved.
 The Pani seemed to feel in such a case that something was out of balance, however slightly, and an adjustment was in order.
 A disharmony was in need of correction.
 In such case one slash reddening a wooden blade might be used to pay for another.